ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 ---

-**Learning objective:**
+**Learning objectives:**

 By the end of this lesson, students will be able to:

-1. **Understand Unsupervised Learning Basics**
-   - Grasp its purpose, differences from supervised learning, and key applications.
+- **Explain** the basics of unsupervised learning, including its purpose, differences from supervised learning, and key applications.

-2. **Learn Clustering Techniques**
-   - Explore methods like K-Means, DBSCAN, and Hierarchical Clustering and their use cases.
+- **Identify** clustering techniques like K-Means, DBSCAN, and Hierarchical Clustering and describe their use cases.

-3. **Apply Dimensionality Reduction**
-   - Use PCA, t-SNE, and Autoencoders for simplifying data and improving visualization.
+- **Demonstrate** the use of dimensionality reduction methods such as PCA, t-SNE, and Autoencoders to simplify data and improve visualization.

-4. **Explore Advanced Clustering**
-   - Understand advanced methods like GMMs, Spectral Clustering, and Fuzzy C-Means for complex datasets.
+- **Analyze** advanced clustering methods like GMMs, Spectral Clustering, and Fuzzy C-Means to address complex datasets.

-5. **Evaluate Clustering Models**
-   - Use metrics like Silhouette Score, Davies-Bouldin Index, and Stability for assessing clustering quality.
+- **Evaluate** clustering models using metrics like Silhouette Score, Davies-Bouldin Index, and Stability to assess quality.

-6. **Discover Real-World Applications**
-   - Apply unsupervised learning in customer segmentation, anomaly detection, and recommendation systems.
+- **Apply** unsupervised learning techniques in real-world scenarios such as customer segmentation, anomaly detection, and recommendation systems.

-7. **Understand Future Trends**
-   - Learn about self-supervised learning, multi-modal integration, and scalable unsupervised methods for big data.
+- **Discuss** future trends like self-supervised learning, multi-modal integration, and scalable methods for big data.

-# I. Introduction to Unsupervised Learning
+## I. Introduction to Unsupervised Learning
-## A. Overview of Unsupervised Learning
+### A. Overview of Unsupervised Learning

-### 1. Definition and Key Characteristics
+#### 1. Definition and Key Characteristics
 Unsupervised learning is a branch of machine learning where the algorithm learns patterns and structures from data without labeled outputs.
 Unlike supervised learning, which relies on labeled data (e.g., input-output pairs), unsupervised learning focuses on discovering hidden structures, relationships, or distributions in the data.

 #### Key Characteristics:
-- **No Labeled Data**: Operates on datasets that lack predefined labels or target variables.
+- 🏷️ **No Labeled Data**: Operates on datasets that lack predefined labels or target variables.
-- **Data-Driven Learning**: Extracts meaningful insights directly from the input data.
+- 📊 **Data-Driven Learning**: Extracts meaningful insights directly from the input data.
-- **Exploratory in Nature**: Often used to explore data, identify clusters, or reduce dimensionality.
+- 🔍 **Exploratory in Nature**: Often used to explore data, identify clusters, or reduce dimensionality.
-- **Output Type**: Produces groupings, reduced feature sets, or anomaly flags, rather than direct predictions.
+- 🚩 **Output Type**: Produces groupings, reduced feature sets, or anomaly flags, rather than direct predictions.

 Examples:
 - Grouping similar customers based on behavior (clustering).